• Home

 The real cost of a bad form

-The form is usually the first real interaction someone has with your rescue.
-If it's clunky, asks irrelevant questions, or takes 30 minutes to fill out, you're losing good adopters and fosters before you ever talk to them.
-Rescues that cut their forms from 40 fields to 15 routinely see completion rates double.
+The form is usually the first real interaction someone has with a rescue.
+If it's clunky, asks irrelevant questions, or takes 30 minutes to fill out, good adopters and fosters bail before a single human ever reads their name.
+Rescues that trim bloated applications down to the essentials often see completion rates jump — sometimes they double.
 The people who would've been great homes were just bouncing before they finished.

-On the flip side, a well-designed form saves your team time.
-If the application already collected housing info, vet references, and daily schedule details, you're not spending 20 minutes on a phone call gathering basics.
-You can jump straight to the conversation that matters — is this person a good fit for this animal?
+On the flip side, a well-designed form saves the team time.
+When the application already collected housing info, vet references, and daily schedule details, there's no 20-minute phone call gathering basics.
+You can skip straight to the conversation about whether this person is a good fit for this animal.

 How PawPlacer's form builder works

-PawPlacer has a drag-and-drop form builder for four form types: adopter applications, foster applications, volunteer intake, and pet profiles.
-You pick your fields, set the order, decide what's required, and save templates.
-You can have different templates for different situations — a dog adopter form that asks about yard space and a cat adopter form that doesn't, for example.
+The builder is drag-and-drop with four form types: adopter applications, foster applications, volunteer intake, and pet profiles.
+Pick fields, set the order, decide what's required, save templates.
+Different templates for different situations.
+A dog adopter form asks about yard space; a cat adopter form doesn't.

 There are over 25 field types, from the basics (text, dropdowns, date pickers, checkboxes) to rescue-specific ones like capacity inputs for fosters, agreement fields with optional signature capture for waivers and contracts, and rating scales.
-You can organize fields into sections — Personal Info, Household Details, Pet Preferences — so the form doesn't feel like a wall of questions.
-People are more likely to finish a form that looks manageable.
+Fields can be organized into sections (Personal Info, Household Details, Pet Preferences) so the form doesn't feel like a wall of questions.
+People finish forms that look manageable.

 Some fields are conditional.
-Guardian fields on the volunteer form only appear when the volunteer's age triggers them.
-You can mark fields as internal-only so they show up for your team but not on the public-facing version.
-And you can flag specific fields to be included in AI-generated pet descriptions, so the data you collect feeds directly into better adoption profiles.
+Guardian fields on the volunteer form only appear when the applicant's age triggers them.
+Fields can be marked internal-only, so they show for the team but not on the public-facing version.
+Specific fields can also be flagged to feed into AI-generated pet descriptions, so the data collected during intake directly improves adoption profiles.

-Every form you build can be embedded directly on your website with a simple widget.
-The embedded version auto-resizes to fit your page, and applicants never have to leave your site.
-You can also share a direct public URL if embedding isn't your thing.
+Every form built in PawPlacer can be embedded directly on a rescue's website with a simple widget.
+The embedded version auto-resizes to fit the page, and applicants never have to leave the site.
+A direct public URL also works for rescues that don't want to embed.

-When someone submits an application, it shows up in PawPlacer with a status — pending, approved, denied — and links directly to the person's profile.
-Your team gets automatic notifications so nobody's checking a separate inbox.
-And for adopters and fosters, PawPlacer automatically generates a matching profile from the submission, so the AI adoption matching can start working immediately.
+When someone submits an application, it shows up in PawPlacer with a status (pending, approved, or denied) and links directly to the person's profile.
+The team gets automatic notifications, so nobody's checking a separate inbox.
+For adopters and fosters, PawPlacer automatically generates a matching profile from the submission, which means the AI adoption matching can start working on day one.

 Scanning old paper forms

-If you're sitting on a filing cabinet full of handwritten applications or PDFs from an old system, PawPlacer's OCR can help.
-Upload a scanned form or a photo and the AI detects the fields and maps the data into your digital form.
-Handwriting is hard and it doesn't work perfectly every time, but for rescues transitioning off paper, it saves dozens of hours of manual entry that nobody was ever going to get around to otherwise.
+For rescues sitting on a filing cabinet of handwritten applications or PDFs from an old system, PawPlacer's OCR can help.
+Upload a scanned form or a photo and the AI detects the fields and maps the data into the digital form.
+Handwriting is hard and it doesn't work perfectly every time, but for rescues transitioning off paper, it saves dozens of hours of manual entry that wasn't going to happen otherwise.

 Build around how you actually work

-The form builder is included on the free plan.
-Set up your first form in about 15 minutes — drag in the fields you need, organize them into sections, preview it, and publish.
+The form builder is included on PawPlacer's free plan.
+Your first form usually takes about 15 minutes: drag in the fields you need, organize them into sections, preview, publish.
+Then embed it on your site and watch applications start landing in your dashboard.

 Manage your rescue with PawPlacer